EqualityAI/EqualityML/README.md

 ### Welcome to our GitHub repo!

 [Equality AI (EAI)](https://equalityai.com/) is a public-benefit corporation dedicated to providing developers with evidence-based tools to end algorithmic bias.
 Our tools are built by developers for developers.
-So, we know that developers want their models to be fair, but we also understand that bias is <u> difficult and intimidating.</u>
+So, we know that developers want their models to be fair, but we also understand that bias is <b> difficult and intimidating.</b>

 The EAI `FairML` repository provides functions and guidance on how to include fairness and bias mitigation methods to model fitting so as to safeguard the people on the receiving end of our models.